lmcai/HGTScanner/README.md

 What HGTScanner **CAN** do:

 - Identify the genomic location and donor lineage (to family and genus level) of HGT from an **unknown** green plant mitochondrion to a parasitic plant mitochondrion, in both gene and **intergenic** regions.

-- Identify HGT between two lineages known to engage in HGT activities.

 - Identify the genomic location and donor lineage of HGT from an unknown fungus mitochondrion to a mycoheterotrophic plant mitochondrion.

+- Identify the **direction** of HGT between two lineages known to engage in HGT activities.

 - Identify ancient, **shared** HGT among closely related HGT receiver species using phylogeny.

 - Identify the genomic location, donor lineage (to genus level) of mitochondrial **plastid** DNAs in a group of plant species.
 No prior knowledge of the plastid DNA donor is known.